weitunglin/Diffusion-Assignment6-DPMSolver/README.md

 **Task 1**
 - [ ] Loss curve screenshot
 - [ ] Chamfer distance result of DPM-Solver-1
+- [ ] Visualization of DPM-Solver-1 samples
-- [ ] Chamfer distance result of DPM-Solver-2
+- [ ] Chamfer distance result of DPM-Solver-2 (Optional)
-- [ ] Visualization of DPM-Solver-1 and DPM-Solver-2 samples
+- [ ] Visualization of DPM-Solver-2 samples (Optional)

 **Task 2**
-- [ ] FID score results obtained with CFG scale of 7.5 and DPM-Solver-2
+- [ ] FID score results obtained with CFG scale of 7.5 and DPM-Solver-1
 - [ ] At least 8 generated images

 </details>